m-housh/swift-web-playground/README.md

 ```
 http DELETE :8080/api/favorites/4A52CB80-EA94-11EB-AE9D-E30362C9E57B
 ```

+## Documentation

+You can view the api documentation [here](https://github.com/m-housh/swift-web-playground/wiki).

 ## The long story.
 My normal profession is as a 3rd generation owner of a small HVAC company.
 Since taking over the company